 - 2.4: 80% of employers will respond strongly agree or agree that the program prepared DPD graduates for entry-level practice.

 The Didactic Program in Dietetics (DPD) at Marshall University is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
 ACEND exists to serve the public by establishing and enforcing eligibility requirements and accreditation standards that ensure the quality and continued improvement of nutrition and dietetics education programs.
+Program outcome data are available upon request.
+Registration exam requirements are set by the Commission on Dietetic Registration (CDR).

 Accreditation Council for Education in Nutrition and Dietetics